iluise/atmorep_analysis/.github/ISSUE_TEMPLATE/scientific-discussion.md

 Add any other context or screenshots about the discussed topic here.

 ** Related issues**
 link here the issues related to this scientific discussion.
-Please copy